Day 1 – USA to Auckland

 Today you will begin your Swain Destinations customized itinerary.
 Please note, international air has not been included in this package price.

-Day 3 – Welcome to Auckland, New Zealand
+Day 3 – Welcome to Rotorua, New Zealand

 Chateau Tongariro (B)

 Day 5 – Tongariro National Park to Wellington

 After a relaxed breakfast at the historic Chateau Tongariro, drive up the mountain road to the Top of the Bruce to enjoy panoramic views over the volcanic plateau.
 Next, drive around the slopes of Mt Ruapehu before making your way down the centre of the island to our capital Wellington.

 Stay two nights in Wellington as you can’t miss "the coolest little capital in the world".
 Check out the city's sights and head up Mt Victoria for the stunning views over the harbour before getting settled for the night.
 Stay right in the heart of Wellington's vibrant hub of museums, theatres, galleries, boutiques and cafes.
 Starting Accommodation:

 Day 6 – Welcome to Wellington, New Zealand